 Teachers may prefer to have a class perform an EORE drama for the rest of the school.
-In this case, to ensure that the proper messages are transmitted, the script should be checked by a research and story writing as part of the project, EORE staff should check the storyline.
+In this case, to ensure that the proper messages are transmitted, the script should be checked by a EORE staff member and not left entirely to the teachers.
+Likewise, if the children do the research and story writing as part of the project, EORE staff should check the storyline.
 The script should be short, simple, and to the point.